ibexa/rector/CONTRIBUTING.md

 ## Creating custom rules

-This package comes with a Composer-wrapped Symfony command to generate custom rule and place its files to proper directories, following the above structure.
+This package comes with a Composer-wrapped Symfony command to generate custom rule and place its files in proper directories, following the above structure.

 ```bash